dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### 3M™ is not Alerting User That the Encoder is Already Open
+### Solventum™ is not Alerting User That the Encoder is Already Open

 **CACTWO-6815 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-In the case of a 3M™ encoder being open, with the user then opening a physician query and attempting to compute a DRG, the user was not being warned that the encoder was already open.
+In the case of a Solventum™ encoder being open, with the user then opening a physician query and attempting to compute a DRG, the user was not being warned that the encoder was already open.
 The user closed the query and was then stuck in the acount.
 This has been corrected.
 A blue warning box will now occur if the Compute button in a physician query is clicked while the encoder is already open.

-> [!note] 3M™ Users Only
+> [!note] Solventum™ Users Only
-This change only applies to 3M Users.
+This change only applies to Solventum Users.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">